 FHB resistance that is consistently effective across the region is being identified.

-Project 4: Coordinated Evaluation of FHB Resistance of Advanced Soft Winter Lines and Cultivars.
+Project 4: Coordinated Evaluation and Utilization of Marker Assisted Selection.

 1. What major problem or issue is being resolved relevant to Fusarium head blight (scab) and how are you resolving it?